gbrivate/star-match/README.md

 # start-match
 Game made with react

-DO you want run it locally?  git clone => npm i and npm start.
+Do you want run it locally?  git clone => npm i and npm start, enjoy =D